 Note that the effect shown in the 4 load block example is exaggerated.
 When the calculation is done across over 17000 periods, such adjustments are minor.
 However, AEMO will continue to consider whether there are other approaches that can improve trace development and reduce this effect.
 Note that the effect shown in the 4 load block example is exaggerated.
 When the calculation is done across over 17000 periods, such adjustments are minor.
-However, AEMO will continue to consider whether there are other approaches that can improve trace development and reduce this effect AEMO's conclusion
+However, AEMO will continue to consider whether approaches that can improve trace development and reduce this effect.

-AEMO's draft determination is not to change its trace growing process, as the traces are fit for their intended purpose - in this case both being able to be used to calculate expected USE in accordance with the Reliability Standard Implementation Guidelines and guide outage planning through the use of multiple reference years, which maintain natural variability of seasonal and weather driven daily demand outcomes with minimal distortion to the daily load shapes.
+AEMO's Final Determination is to retain its trace growing process, as the traces are fit for their intended purpose of:

+- calculating expected USE in accordance with the Reliability Standard Implementation Guidelines33, and, - guiding outage planning through the use of multiple reference years.
+The reference years maintain natural variability of seasonal and weather driven daily demand outcomes with minimal distortion to the daily load shapes.